-According to Anshary (2013), fiqh does not recognize the term collective property, because fiqh is developed from the values and customs of the Arab community which do not directly involve wives to take care of the family's needs.
+According to Anshary (2013), fight does not recognize the term collective property, because fight is developed from the values and customs of the Arab community which do not directly involve wives to take care of the family's needs.
 For that reason, wives are more responsible to serve the husbands specifically in personal matters related to biological relationships and services for the husbands' other needs.
 As for the needs of the household in general, the domestic needs are left to maids to take care off (Albar, 1994; al-Ghazali, 1998; Muhammad, 1994; Hitti, 1984; Ali, 1997; Sugiswati, 2014).

-The provision of fiqh does not recognize the separation in the ownership of the property; this is so because fiqh itself is developed from the customs of the Arab community, which inherited the Jahiliyah custom of restricting women at home and are not entitled an inheritance right (Albar, 1994; Al-Ghazali, 1998).
-Fiqh does not recognize a joint-ownership of the property, and thus there is only a separate ownership of the property is recognized, and thus it is no need to separate assets when one deceased or divorced.
+The provision of fight does not recognize the separation in the ownership of the property; this is so because figh itself is developed from the customs of the Arab community, which inherited the Jahiliyah custom of restricting women at home and are not entitled an inheritance right (Albar, 1994; Al-Ghazali, 1998).
+Fight does not recognize a joint-ownership of the property, and thus there is only a separate ownership of the property is recognized, and thus it is no need to separate assets when one deceased or divorced.
+However, in terms of KHI and customary practices, the Indonesian people are in a fairly good position in the distribution of assets (Bowen, 2003; Sjadzali, 1995; Daud and Akbar, 2020).